phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

 Testing:
 ########

-To verify that Biohansel is working properly with the different interfaces (command line/Galaxy):
+To verify that biohansel is working properly with the different interfaces (command line/Galaxy):

 Download either the CP012921.fasta (fasta file) or the SRR2598330(fastq-dump).fastqsanger.gz (raw file) which are the same samples in different formats: